 If you're loking for a dentist in Hertford who can do dental implants in Hertford without the need to refer you elsewhere Hudson's Dental Care is pleased to say it carries out the procedure in house using state-of-the-art Nobel guided surgery software for pin-point accuracy.
 Most implants are placed by practice owner David Hudson BDS but David also draws on the skills of Dr Guy McLellan to place the most complex cases, again, here in-house.
 Guy is a maxillofacial surgeon of renown (you can read his biogtaphy on our 'Team' page) and he operates at our Hertford Dental Practice.

 You can read about how an implant is placed on our 'Treatments' tab.
-The procedure requires just a few visits and the implants are placed under local anaesthetic and are generally no more uncomfortable than a filling.
+The procedure requires just a few visits and the implants, which are placed under local anaesthetic, are generally no more uncomfortable than a filling.

-To find out more about an implant speak with your dentist or, for general enquiries, have a word with our Practice Manager Paul.
+To find out more about an implant speak with your dentist or, for general enquiries, call our Practice Manager Paul.
 He can give you some informative leaflets, arrange for you to speak with patients whose lives have been transformed following an implant in Hertford and book you a complimentary appointment with David Hudson to discuss how an implant could work for you.